What is the Operator Training requirement?

 Every facility must have someone trained to be a Class A/B operator and a Class C operator.

 Yes.
-If a facility does not have a trained Class A/B operator by August 8, 2011, the facility will be placed on delivery prohibition until training occurs.
+If a facility does not have a trained Class A/B operator, the facility will be in violation.

 Which facilities fall under this requirement?